SharePoint/PnP-Guidance/articles/Connect-SharePoint-app-parts-by-using-SignalR.md

 1. SharePoint pages that include app parts.
 The app parts use the SignalR jQuery library.
-The app parts contain JavaScript code, which send and receive messages from the chat hub running in the provider-hosted app.
+The app parts contain JavaScript code, which send and receive messages from the chat hub running in the provider-hosted add-in.
 Each app part must first connect to the chat hub.
 After connecting to the chat hub, app parts can send and receive messages from other connected app parts.

 2. A SignalR Hub Proxy, which establishes a socket connection to the chat hub.
 The SignalR Hub Proxy brokers messages between the app part's JavaScript code and the chat hub's C# code.